UFC 226 Fight Card: PPV Schedule, Odds and Predictions for Miocic vs. Cormier

 Kicking off the pay-per-view portion of the card is a potential Fight of the Night candidate in Gokhan Saki vs. Khalil Rountree.

-Saki is making just his second appearance in the UFC Octagon.
+Saki is making just his second appearance in the Octagon.
 He started fighting in MMA after a lengthy, decorated career in both Glory and K-1 kickboxing.

-The 34-year-old made waves in his UFC debut in which he knocked out Henrique de Silva during a wild, fast-paced first round.
+The 34-year-old made waves in his UFC debut, knocking out Henrique de Silva during a wild, fast-paced first round.

-Now he'll take on uber-athletic prospect Khalil Rountree in what should be an exciting bout throughout.
-Rountree typically likes to wait on his opponent to initiate and the approach has netted him knockout wins over Andrew Craig and Daniel Jolly.
+Now he'll take on uber-athletic prospect Khalil Rountree in what should be an exciting bout.
+Rountree typically likes to wait on his opponent and counter, and the approach has netted him knockout wins over Andrew Craig and Daniel Jolly.

-He won't likely have to wait long for Saki to engage.
-He's a high-output striker who firmly believes that Rountree isn't on the same level as him when it comes to the striking game.
+He likely won't have to wait long for Saki to engage.
+He's a high-output striker who firmly believes that Rountree isn't on his level in striking.

-“For me, he doesn’t bring anything to the table,” Saki said, per MMAjunkie.
-“Nothing special.
+"For me, he doesn't bring anything to the table," Saki told MMAjunkie.
+"Nothing special.
 So there is no seat for him here next to me.
-It’s only me.”
+It's only me."

-The light heavyweight division is always in need of new talent.
-Rountree has shown that he's a questionable commodity with a 2-3 record in the cage if you include his latest decision loss against Michael Oleksijczuk that was overturned due to Oleksijczuk testing for a banned substance.
+The light heavyweight division is in need of new talent.
+Rountree has shown that he's a questionable commodity.
+He has a 2-3 record in the cage if you include his latest decision loss against Michael Oleksiejczuk, which was overturned after Oleksijczuk tested positive for a banned substance.

-However, if Saki can put on a show to open up the card it'll result in a new name in the division to throw into some entertaining action fights and potentially even more down the line.
+However, if Saki can put on a show to open up the card, the division will have a new name to throw into some entertaining action fights and potentially even more down the line.

 Prediction: Saki via first-round TKO